 One has to be a serious railroad hobbyist to develop and operate one of these garden railways.
 I could not help asking John what I would have to budget to replicate something like his layout in my own gardens.
 He explained that the layout I was watching took him 14 months of near-full-time effort, including design time.
 He also told me that I should budget at least $10,000.
 WOW!
 Given the precision & complexity of this garden railway, I was surprised that it wasn’t more.

-The Tucson Garden Railway Society will again be collecting donations (cash or check only) for the Community Food Bank.
-Also, they will raffle off a railroad-themed quilt, the proceeds of which will go to Ronald McDonald House.
+The Tucson Garden Railway Society will be collecting donations (cash or check only) for the Community Food Bank.

-Click HERE for a map of each garden railway on the tour.
+Click HERE for a maps and directions of each garden railway on the tour.